Legit-Labs/legitify/docs/github/repository/repository_has_too_many_admins.md

 ### Remediation
 1. Make sure you have admin permissions
 2. Go to the repository settings page
-3. Press "Collaborators and teams"
+3. Press 'Collaborators and teams'
 4. Select the unwanted admin users
-5. Select "Change Role"
+5. Select 'Change Role'